siddharth1729/siddharth1729/README.md

 To make that a reality, I spend most of my time reading reaserch papers, courses and reading codes to become a better programmer along with its community.

-- Learning about Rust, database system,  storage engines, network programming, distributed system and exploring the unknowns.
+- Currently learning about Rust, database system,  storage engines, network programming, distributed system and exploring the unknowns.

 Outside of programming, I enjoy writing and sharing what I learned.
 You can find out more about my writings at my [website][0].